-Creating a bedtime routine to do before you go to bed each night will make your night much easier, which will make your morning more enjoyable.
+Having a good morning starts the night before.
+Creating a bedtime routine to follow before you go to bed each night will make your night much easier, which will make your morning much more enjoyable.
 It doesn’t have to be some big, fancy, complicated routine either.
 Actually, simple and easy is better!
 Just do whatever works for you but try to get into the groove of doing it every night to make sure it becomes routine.

 Seriously, don’t.
 I know it’s tempting and this is the thing that was hardest for me to overcome.
+I used to hit snooze like ten times before I would finally get up.
 But when you hit snooze and go back to sleep, your body starts to re-start its sleep cycle.
 And when you keep waking up over and over, you’re interrupting it – which causes you to feel even more tired than you would have if you had just gotten up the first time.
+So resist the temptation!

 Keep a glass of water next to your bed.
 As soon as you wake up, drink the whole glass.
 It will hydrate you, wake you up quickly, and help you feel energized right when you wake up.
 This makes getting out of bed a lot easier.

 Every night before you go to bed, make a to-do list or daily goals for the next day – that way you know exactly what you need to do when you wake up.
 Make this a habit, because it will save you time and make your mornings much smoother and easier.
 I also set out my clothes for the next morning.
 Most people tend to have more energy and feel more put together when they’re… well, put together.
 Planning your outfit saves time the next morning and allows you to get dressed right when you wake up, which will help you feel awake faster.
 Plus, you’ll have the chance to pick out something nice and well thought out!

 – Take some time to relax…